Ronaldo opener sets up victory for depleted Real

 Jese Rodriguez wrapped up the victory with a strike from the edge of the area, eight minutes from the end.

-Real now have 73 points and will be hoping for a slip-up by leaders Barcelona, who face Sevilla later on Saturday, while Atletico have 66 points.
+Real now have 73 points and will be hoping for a slip-up by Barca in a tough game at Sevilla.

 “It was a good result for us particularly with the players missing,” Real full back Alvaro Arbeloa told reporters.